 Although stunt driving doesn’t carry the kinds of criminal charges that come with impaired or dangerous driving, there are still serious consequences.

 A conviction could cause you to lose your license for up to two years.
 In the case of a second offence, you could face jail time and a license suspension for up to 10 years.
+Stung driving and speeding tickets stay on your record for years, which could be bad news for your insurance rates.

 Additional costs associated with a conviction